esayyari/DiscoVista/README.md

                         eg. Outgroup or Base.
 ```

-There are some files that you need to run these analyses.
-Note that some of these parameter files might not be needed for some of analyses. <a name="somefiles"></a>
+### Input files
+Several types of inputs (in addition to gene trees and species trees) need to be provided to DiscoVista (but a subset may be needed for any visualization).

 1. You would pass the annotation file to the utility using **-a ANNOTATION**.
 In each line of this file, you need the taxon name and the corresponding clade name that species belongs to.
 Please use tab as the separator.
 2. You would pass the rooting definition file to the utility using **-r ROOT**.
 Let's say that you have an **outgroup** clade.
 On the lines of this file, the set of species in the order of speciation events time are listed.
 The set of species on the first line belongs to the species that are the most distant species to the ingroup species.
 The next line belongs species in the outgroup which are the second most distant species to the ingroup species, and so on.